fetonecontrol/arrays-looping/README copy.md

 ## Technologies Used

-_{Made and edited in VS code, on a MBP running OSX10.14, the languages used were : HTML, CSS, and JavaScript.
+_{Made and edited in VScode, on a MBP running OSX10.14, the languages used were : HTML, CSS, and JavaScript.
 The frameworks Bootstrap and jQuery were used for styling and behavior, respectively.}_

 ### License